 The amount of the grant depends on the host country and the duration of the internship.
 The amount will be calculated in full months and additional days.
 The possible salary paid for the internship does not affect the grant amount.

-- € 480/month: Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Germany, Greece, Hungary, Iceland, Latvia, Lithuania, Luxemburg, Macedonia, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Turkey
+- € 570/month: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Malta, the Netherlands, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, the Republic of Northern Macedonia and Turkey

-- € 540/month: Austria, Denmark, France, Italy, Ireland, Lichtenstein, Norway, Sweden and the UK
+- € 620/month: Denmark, Iceland, Ireland, Lichtenstein, Luxembourg, Norway, Sweden and UK

-Funding for one internship cannot be received from more than one EU or CIMO programme.
+Funding for one internship cannot be received from more than one EU or EDUFI programme.

 The grant may be recovered partly or fully if the student fails to observe the terms of the agreement or the internship is not completed.